Differentially Private Community Detection for Stochastic Block Models: Numerical Experiments

 \section{Numerical Experiments}

 In this section, we present experimental results to assess the performance of our proposed private community detection algorithms, and the associated tradeoffs between privacy and community recovery for both synthetically generated graphs (SBMs) as well as real-world graphs.
 The proposed mechanisms are implemented in MATLAB 2020b and the optimization (SDP) is done through CVX solver \cite{grant2009cvx}.
+In the numerical results, we perform Monte Carlo simulations, where in each iteration we compute the normalized hamming distance between $\bm{\sigma}$ and $\hat{\bm{\sigma}}$ as an estimate for the error probability.
 Our numerical experiments address the following questions:

 \textbf{Q1: How does the error probability change with $a$ and $b$?} We first study community recovery on synthetic graphs (SBM) with $n = 100$ vertices, $r = 2$ communities, $b = 0.1$ and vary the parameter $a$.
 Fig. \ref{fig:impact_changing_parameters}(a) shows the impact of increasing $a$ on the error probability of (i) non-private recovery; (ii) SDP-stability mechanism and (iii) randomized-response SDP mechanism.
 For a fixed privacy budget $\epsilon$, we observe that when the difference between $a$ and $b$ increases, the error probabilities for all private mechanisms decrease but are no better than the non-private case.
-For a fixed $\epsilon$, the SDP-stability mechanism achieves a smaller error probability compared to RR+SDP mechanism, however, this comes at the expense of approximate edge DP guarantee (i.e., SDP-stability mechanism requires $\delta>0$).
+For a fixed $\epsilon$, the SDP-stability mechanism achieves a smaller error probability compared to RR+SDP mechanism, however, this comes at the expense of approximate edge DP guarantee.

 \textbf{Q2: What is the impact of $\epsilon$ on the error probability?} In Figs. \ref{fig:impact_changing_parameters} (b) and (c), we fix $n=200$, $a=3.5$, $b=0.1$ and study the impact of privacy budget $\epsilon$ on the error probability for the case of $r=2$ and $r=3$ communities.
-Specifically, for $r=2$, we observe that the SDP-stability mechanism outperforms RR+SDP; furthermore, as $\epsilon$ increases beyond a certain threshold, error probability for both converge to $0$.
+Specifically, for $r=2$, we observe that the SDP-stability mechanism (with $\delta = 10^{-5}$) outperforms RR+SDP; furthermore, as $\epsilon$ increases beyond a certain threshold, error probability for both converge to $0$.
 For $r=3$ communities, we can observe that the difference in performance between SDP-stability and RR+SDP is even more pronounced.
 In this setting, however, we do not expect the error probability to converge to $0$ even if $\epsilon\rightarrow \infty$ since the chosen values $(a=3.5, b=0.1)$ do not satisfy the exact recovery threshold $(\sqrt{a}-\sqrt{b}> \sqrt{r})$.